JamieJB123/chaos-cards-django/README.md

 **Chaos Cards**

-is a Django-powered web application designed to inject unpredictability into daily life.
+*Chaos Cards* is a Django-powered web application designed to inject unpredictability into daily life.

 It allows users to create, edit, delete, and spin random “chaos cards” — each containing an activity or challenge.

 The project was built as a full-stack application with the aim of: